 1. Provides management and oversight to all finance functions, including financial reporting, accounting, banking, tax, compliance and budgeting.
 Serves as the key point of contact with external auditors, works to assure ‘clean’ audits and acts effectively on any audit exceptions or recommendations.

-2. Provides management and oversight to Internal Audit, Information Technology, Building Services, Mail and Print Services, and Presbyterian Distribution Services/Hubbard Press.
+2. Provides management and oversight to Information Technology, Building Services, Mail and Print Services, and Presbyterian Distribution Services/Hubbard Press.

 3. Responsible for optimizing investment of the organization’s funds through sound management of short-term investments and maintaining an effective working relationship with the Presbyterian Foundation, which manages PMA’s medium and long-term investments.